What an endpoint includes

 transition_toon the HTTP function.
 If the endpoint returns a successful 2xx response, the flow transitions to that node. - Dynamic transition: set

 allowed_next_nodeson the HTTP function.
-After a successful 2xx response, Akapulu reads the returned JSON fieldnext_nodeand transitions to that node.
+After a successful 2xx response, Akapulu Labs reads the returned JSON fieldnext_nodeand transitions to that node.

 - the endpoint response must be a JSON object